Naples FBC: History

 The Naples Foot-Ball & Cricket Club was founded in late 1905 by engineer Amedeo Salsi and English sailor and amateur footballer William Poths, with the help of the Neapolitan engineer Emilio Anatra and Poths's associate Hector Bayon.
 Salsi was the first president of the club.
 Originally the club was intended to be the football section of the multi-sport Reale Club Canottieri Italia (Royal Italian Rowing Club), though it separated before playing its first match.
 In 1906, "Cricket" was removed from the club name, becoming simply Naples Foot-Ball Club.

 The club played its matches at the Campo dei Bagnoli, in a peripheral area of the city, difficult to reach.
 In September 1906, Naples became the first central-southern team to join the FIF (precursor to the FIGC).
 Since Naples was the only southern club affiliated with the FIF, it would have to bear very large travel expenses to play in the national division, since all the teams registered in the tournaments were from Northern Italy, unless Naples were to move their headquarters north, which would have been of great disadvantage for the players, who had other jobs and played football only for fun, rather than as a profession.
 For this reason, Naples did not play in a FIF-affiliated competition until other teams in Campania joined the FIF.
 In the early years, however, they won some minor competitions including two Lipton Cups (in 1909 and 1911), both won by beating Palermo in the final.
 Naples quickly became the most competitive team in the city, nearly always outclassing the other Neapolitan teams, namely Audace Napoli, Elios, SS Napoli and Juventus di Napoli.
 In some cases the other Neapolitan teams, in order to have greater hopes of being able to beat Naples, joined their forces constituting a unified selection of their best elements; however, often this selection too had the worst of the Naples.

 At the beginning of 1908 Naples and SS Napoli, recently affiliated to the FIF, applied for the establishment of a Seconda Categoria (second tier) level Campania regional championship organized by the FIF to which they could register.
-The FIF decided to establish for the first time the Terza Categoria (third tier) Campania championship, in which Naples joined together with several other Neapolitan clubs, thus making their debut in a competition organized by the FIF.
+The FIF decided to establish for the first time the Terza Categoria (third tier) Campania championship, in which Naples joined with several other Neapolitan clubs, thus making their debut in a competition organized by the FIF.
 Naples won this competition in the first season by defeating Audace in the final, and defeated Audace in the final again in 1909 and were promoted to the Southern division of the Seconda Categoria.
 In 1910, Naples won the first and only Coppa Città di Napoli and defeated Bari 8–2 on aggregate to win the Seconda Categoria Southern Championship for the first time in 1910.
 The next season they defeated Bari 9–2 on aggregate to win their second-straight Seconda Categoria Southern Championship in 1911.